spack/spack-tutorial/tutorial_configuration.rst

 Spack configurations are nested YAML dictionaries with a specified schema.
-The configuration is organized into sections based on theme (e.g. a 'compilers' section) and the highest-level keys of the dictionary specify the section.
+The configuration is organized into sections based on theme (e.g., a 'compilers' section) and the highest-level keys of the dictionary specify the section.
 Spack generally maintains a separate file for each section, although environments keep them together (in ``spack.yaml``).